What’s the biggest problem of many great copywriters?

 Meta description serves two main functions:

-- allows copywriters to advertise their piece of content,
+- allows content writers to advertise their piece of content,

-- allows users to check if the web page contains what they’re looking for without entering the page.
+- helps users check if the web page contains what they’re looking for without entering the page.

 Therefore, your meta description should briefly summarize the content on your site in a way that would encourage users to check the whole article.